Anemometers and Windvanes in action!

 • Seek an area where all the buildings are of a similar height and place the sensors on the roof of the highest.

-• Position sensors on the prevailing wind side of the site i.e. on the west or south-west side.
+• Position sensors on the prevailing wind side of the site (usually on the west or south-west side in the case of the UK).

 • The sensors should be mounted on the top of the mast, a minimum of 500 mm apart.

 Theoretically the sensors should be mounted at a height of 1.5 times the height of the building.
-However, on tall buildings, satisfactory results can be obtained using a 3 to 5 metre mast, mounted on the prevailing wind side of the building.
-On very large buildings, additional sensors mounted on the other side(s) may also be required.
+However, on tall buildings, satisfactory results can often be obtained using a mast/pole mounted on the roof on the prevailing wind side of the building which positions the wind instruments 3 to 5 metres higher than any objects on the roof (or nearby treetops etc).
+Any mast/pole may need to be fitted with stays/guys to prevent the pole/mast and wind instruments vibrating in high/turbulent wind conditions.
+On very large buildings, additional sensors mounted on the other side(s) of the building may also be required.

 If the sensors are to be mounted on a boom, part way up a tower or mast, then the boom should be at least twice as long as the minimum diameter or diagonal of the tower.
 The boom should be positioned on the prevailing wind side of the tower.